openafs-contrib/afsbotcfg/README.md

     $ make clean
     $ make setup

-See the `molecule.json.sample` for a sample molecule driver configuration file.
+See the `molecule.json.sample` for a sample molecule driver configuration file for the required keys in your local configuration file.

 ## Environment variables